bastienapp/springboot-sprintsecurity6/README.md

 The `jwt.secret` value is loaded from the application.properties file.

-* filterChain: Authorize the `/login` endpoint for everyone, and you'll need to be connected for all other endpoints.
+`filterChain`: Authorize the `/login` endpoint for everyone, and you'll need to be connected for all other endpoints.

 ## AuthController